EmuKit/emukit/doc/installation.rst

 Installation
 ============

 Emukit requires Python 3.5 or above and NumPy for basic functionality.
-Some core features also need GPy and GPyOpt.
+Some core features also need GPy.
 Some advanced elements may have their own dependencies, but their installation is optional.

 To install emukit, just run